-- After you’ve placed the buttered side face down on the frying pan, sprinkle the sandwich with most of the cheese and evenly distributing it, hiding any bare bread spots.
+- After you’ve placed the buttered side face down on the frying pan, sprinkle the sandwich with most of the cheese, evenly distributing it and covering any bare bread spots.

-- Spread your kale pieces on top of the cheese then cover the layer of kale with the remainder of your cheese – the reason I do this instead of adding all the cheese immediately at once is it helps keep the kale actually in the sandwich and help prevents it from becoming a hot, gooey mess.
+- Spread your kale pieces on top of the cheese then cover the layer of kale with the remainder of your cheese.
+I do this instead of adding all the cheese immediately at once to help keep the kale actually in the sandwich.

 Watch for the bottom layer of cheese to melt as your first indicator.
-I personally found it is better to start on a low/medium heat (4-5 on the burner).
-After about 2-3 minutes of sitting on the low/medium heat, I then increase to a medium heat and let it sit for another minute or two before flipping.
+I personally found it is better to start on a low/medium heat (4-5 on the burner) then after about 2-3 minutes, I’ll increase to a medium heat, letting it sit for another minute or two before flipping.
 Try to check the cheese and see if it looks melted prior to flipping.

 When flipping, make sure to do it in one quick swift motion and lean the pan inwards towards the sandwich.
 If you flip it too soon before the cheese has melted, your sandwich will fall apart mid-flip and you won’t like what you’re left with.
-Happens to my impatient self all too often!
+Trust me, it happens to my impatient self all too often!

 Keep in mind that the other side will cook a lot faster since the majority of the cheese is already melted and now you’re mainly just toasting the bread.

 I like my grilled cheese on the lighter side of the grilled spectrum and so I don’t keep mine on the burner for too long.
-Take my time suggestions as a rough guideline and pay attention to the color of your bread and cook appropriately to your liking.
+Take my time suggestions as a rough guideline and pay attention to the color of your bread and cook appropriately to your liking, and most importantly – ENJOY!